The 20 Best Kabuki Syndrome Doctors in Canada

 Toronto, ON, CA

-Sarah Goodman practices in Toronto, Canada.
+Sarah Goodman practices practicing medicine in Toronto, Canada.
 Ms. Goodman is rated as an Experienced expert by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are Floating-Harbor Syndrome, Weaver Syndrome, Nicolaides-Baraitser Syndrome, and Kabuki Syndrome.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Weaver Syndrome, Floating-Harbor Syndrome, Nicolaides-Baraitser Syndrome, and Kabuki Syndrome.

 Experienced in Kabuki Syndrome